LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 Pliny had claimed.
 Winckelmann,

-defending Pliny, said that the joints were so fine that you wouldn’t be able to
+defending Pliny, said that the joints were so fine that they wouldn't be evident on a casual scrutiny.
+Perhaps

 Pliny was simply repeating a ‘factoid’ he had been told on a visit to Titus’s